ABOUT MARCI

 I'm a perpetually busy, try-hard, special-needs mom.

-And I take self-love seriously.
+And I take self-care seriously.

 I wasn’t always this way.